Experiential placemaking for commercial environments in Perth and Western Australia

 • increased dwell time

-• stronger memory retention
+• stronger emotional attachment

-• reinforced brand identity
+• improved destination identity

 • emotional attachment to place

-• improved visitor engagement
+• enhanced visitor engagement

 Behind the Scenes